About me

 Jason Wilmot

-Around the same time, I discovered Scott Adams text adventures — loaded from cassette tape, no less.
-There's something about typing "GO NORTH" into a blinking cursor and having a whole world respond that permanently rewires a kid's brain.
-Mine never recovered.
+I typed my first BASIC program into a TI-99/4A from the pages of a Compute Magazine in 1982.
+Around the same time, I discovered Scott Adams text adventures — loaded from cassette tape.
+Typing "GO NORTH" into a blinking cursor and having a whole world respond captured my imagination.

-I studied Management Information Systems in college, which was the closest thing to a "build stuff with computers" degree at the time.
-From there, I've spent my entire career in software — with a deep focus on web development across industries you've heard of and some you haven't.
+I studied Management Information Systems in college, which was the closest thing to a "build stuff with computers" degree for a kid that wasn't that good at math".
+From there, I've spent my entire career in software — with a deep focus on web development within companies small and large.
 I've done long stints in product roles at B2B2C SaaS companies, where I learned that building good software is only half the job.
 The other half is understanding the people who use it.

-Now I'm in Austin, Texas, building my own thing.
-ByteJelly is the name — a nod to the technical (byte) and the homemade (jelly).
-I build software the way I think it should be built: thoughtfully, with care, and without a committee.
+ByteJelly is a nod to the technical (byte) and the homemade (jelly).
+I build software the way I think it should be built: thoughtfully, with care, and now agentically.
 Web apps, macOS apps, iOS apps — whatever shape the idea needs to take.

-I'm not an agency.
-I don't take clients.
-I just make things I think should exist, and then I put them out into the world.
+ByteJelly isn't a dev shop.
+I just make things I think should exist.
+I have to build things.
 If that sounds like your kind of thing, poke around.
-And if you want to say hi, you know where to find me.
+And if you want to say hi, I can be reached at jason@bytejelly.com.